Constituent Assembly of Pakistan: First Session

 Pakistan's Constituent Assembly first convened on August 10, 1947, on the eve of independence and the end of British rule.
 Muhammad Ali Jinnah was elected as the president of the Constituent Assembly of Pakistan on the same day and remained its president until his death on September 11, 1948.
 Subsequently, Liaquat Ali Khan headed it for three years and produced the Objectives Resolution, which was adopted by the Constituent Assembly on March 12, 1949, as an annex to Pakistan's constitution.
 It is important to mention that 21 members out of 69 voted for the Objectives Resolution.
-The assembly had a majority of Muslim League members, with the Pakistan National Congress, the successor to the INC in the state, forming the second largest party.
+The assembly had a majority of Muslim League members, with the Pakistan National Congress, the successor to the INC in the state, forming the second largest party, solely representing Hindus.

 The assembly was widely criticised for its incompetence.
-Addressing a rally in Lahore on October 14, 1950, Maulana Maududi demanded its dissolution, arguing that the "lampost legislators" were incapable of drawing up an Islamic constitution.
+Addressing a rally in Lahore on October 14, 1950, Syed Abul Ala Maududi, leader of the Jamaat e Islami demanded its dissolution, arguing that the "lampost legislators" were incapable of drawing up an Islamic constitution.
 Huseyn Shaheed Suhrawardy said that assembly did not possess any of the characteristics of a democratic parliament.
 He argued that the nation would overlook any unconstitutional action on the governor general's part if he exorcised the fascist demon and established representative institutions.

 The Constituent Assembly of Pakistan was dissolved on October 24, 1954, by Governor General Malik Ghulam Muhammad.
 The dissolution was challenged by the president of the assembly in the notable case of Federation of Pakistan v.
 Maulvi Tamizuddin Khan, in which the federal court took the side of the governor general, in spite of dissent from one judge.
 Mohammad Ali Bogra was the Prime Minister of Pakistan at the time.

 Second Session

+The second Constituent Assembly was elected in the Second Constituent Assembly election on June 21, 1955.